Abuja Court gives consent judgment, re-allocates N63m property to Delta man

 The parties which are Egboreshare Friday, standing for the claimants; Saliu Abubakar, defendant and Managing Director, Salis Ventilated Homes Limited; Ofodile Okafor, SAN. counsel to the claimants and Chief E. Egbebu, counsel to the defendants had agreed that the terms of settlement be entered as judgment in the suit.

-According to the terms of the settlement, as agreed by the parties, Abubakar has agreed, signed and re-allocated to Uadiale and Dr Enojare Uadiale, a block of three-bedroom flats (Block 9A, B, C, D) (Carcass).
+According to the terms of settlement, as agreed by parties, Abubakar has agreed, signed and re-allocated to Uadiale and Dr. Enojare Uadiale, a block of three bedroom flat (Block 9A, B, C, D) (Carcass).

 Disclaimer